apiato/documentation/docs/components/main-components/requests.md

 ## Rules

-- All API Requests MUST be placed in the `app/Containers/Section/Container/UI/API/Requests` directory.
+- All API Requests MUST be placed in the `app/Containers/{Section}/{Container}/UI/API/Requests` directory.
-- All Web Requests MUST be placed in the `app/Containers/Section/Container/UI/WEB/Requests` directory.
+- All web Requests MUST be placed in the `app/Containers/{Section}/{Container}/UI/WEB/Requests` directory.
 - All Requests MUST extend the `App\Ship\Parents\Requests\Request` class.
   - The parent extension SHOULD be aliased as `ParentRequest`.
-- A Request MUST have a `rules` method, returning an array of validation rules.
+- All Requests MUST have a `rules` method, returning an array of validation rules.
-- A Request MUST have an `authorize` method, returning a boolean value.
+- All Requests MUST have an `authorize` method, returning a boolean value.

 ## Folder Structure